M60 tank: XM60 development

-M60
+M60 series

 The OTCM (Ordnance Technical Committee Minutes) #37002 officially standardized the type as the Tank, Combat, Full Tracked: 105-mm Gun, M60 on 16 March 1959.
 The production contract was approved April 1959 with the low rate initial production starting in June at the Chrysler Corporation Delaware Defense Plant in Newark Delaware.
 Production pilot 1 was completed at Chrysler Defense Engineering on 2 July with an initial production total of 45 tanks in July 1959.
 These tanks were sent to the Aberdeen Proving Ground for survivability testing and final design modifications.
 This batch of tanks did not have the M19 cupola due to its initial production problems.

 Production pilot 2 was finished on 4 August and used to develop technical publications and an additional 47 tanks produced to complete the first low rate production buy.
 In August 1959, an engineering bid package was awarded for the second low rate production buy of M60s to be built at the Delaware Plant.
 Production pilot 3 was completed 2 September.
 These tanks went to the Detroit Arsenal Test Center for maintenance evaluations, they were then sent to Fort Knox for user trials.

 The fourth pilot was completed on 26 October and was used as the master hull to verify production standards at the Detroit Tank Plant with a low-rate initial production total of 180 M60s built in 1959.
 Subsequent production, starting with the October 1960 batch were built at the Detroit Arsenal Tank Plant, in Warren Michigan.
 It reached operational capability with fielding to Army units in Europe beginning in December 1960.